 Model population size

 The size of population to model was defined by the standard error around the predicted mortality by age and sex (not to exceed 5% for each 5-year age group).
-The calculated minimum model population size is 1.3 mln people (if general population is simulated).
+The calculated minimum model population size is 1.3 mln. people (if general population is simulated).

 Natural History of Bladder Cancer